pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 Depending on the language in which `OptFunction` is defined this can be implemented in a variety of ways.

+It will be desirable to support convolution of the instrumental resolution with a user provided function using, e.g., `TobyFit`.
+However such a convolution should not be performed indiscriminately for all functions.

 The `OptFunction` object must contain properties which are

 - the user defined function
 	+ as a string containing its name, a function handle, or a function pointer, depending on implementation language
+- an indication of whether instrumental resolution convolution should be performed
+	+ this might be as simple as a boolean flag or could be a more complicated structure with details for the convolution, *this will be determined later and should not be fixed at this point*
 - the initial (or last used) parameter vector for the model
 - a vector describing which parameters are allowed to be changed or, conversely, which parameters must not be changed
 	+ this could be a logical vector the same size as the parameter vector